search

 Stop squinting at shrinking digits.
 This visual countdown replaces the ticking clock with a shrinking pie chart, letting you sense the flow of time instead of calculating it.

-Watch the display transition from Blue (Start) to Yellow (Midway) to Red (Final Stretch).
+Watch the display transition from Green (Start) to Yellow (Midway) to Red (Final Stretch).
 These intuitive color cues tell you exactly when to wrap up without breaking your flow.

 💡 How to Use It